Funeral Etiquette: A Complete UK Guide to What's Expected | NAFD Funeral Directory

 Sending a Condolence Card

 A handwritten card sent within a week of hearing the news is a deeply meaningful gesture.
+If you are also considering sending flowers or making a charitable donation, our /funeral-cost-calculator/ can help you understand typical tribute costs.
 Keep it simple and sincere.
 You do not need to fill the card — a few warm, genuine sentences are more comforting than a lengthy message that feels forced.
 Mention the person who has died by name, share a brief memory if you have one, and let the family know you are thinking of them.

 You can also send a card after the funeral — in fact, many bereaved families say cards that arrive in the weeks following the service are especially welcome, when the initial wave of support has faded and the silence can feel overwhelming.